daniel-samson/teensyphp/README.md

 require_once __DIR__ . '/vendor/autoload.php';

 router(function() {
-    // uncomment when using laravel valet:
+    // uncomment when using laravel valet or when mod_rewrite is unavailable:
     // use_request_uri();
     //
     // healthcheck